House in the Sun

 Thomas Melle

-Thomas Melle , born in 1975, studied comparative literature and philosophy.
-He is the author of widely performed plays and has translated William T. Vollmann and Quentin Tarantino (among others) into German.
+Thomas Melle , born in 1975, is an author and translator.
 His debut novel Sickster (2011) was nominated for the German Book Prize and received the Franz Hessel Prize for Contemporary Literature.
-He followed it up with the novels 3000 Euro in 2014 and Die Welt im Rücken ( The World at My Back ) in 2016, both of which were shortlisted for the German Book Prize.
-The World at My Back has been translated into 22 languages .
-His latest novel Das leichte Leben (The Easy Life) was published in 2022.
+He followed it up with the novels 3000 Euro (2014), Die Welt im Rücken ( The World at My Back ) (2016) and House in the Sun (2024), all of which were shortlisted for the German Book Prize.
+His books have been translated into more than 20 languages .